 $5,000 dollars on a house that has this really bizarre oil leakage problem they have been forced to test soil, hire environmental consultants, and lawyers and will have to pay to clean up, to the tune of a few hundred thousand dollars.

 Yep, a few HUNDRED thousand dollars.

-In the course of our conversation she said that she and her husband would have to dig holes on opposite sides of the house so they don’t start wrestling and fall in.
+In the course of our conversation she said that she and her husband would have to dig holes on opposite sides of the house so they don’t start fighting and wrestling and fall in.

 Which reminded me of this time in college when they were dating and the two of them got into this loud ruckus in the halls of “the yellow house” as it was called, where Jen and I lived during our second year of college.

-They were tumbling, wrestling, fighting, I’m really not sure quite what was going on but it was a friendly ruckus I should say, down the halls and it’s a very distinct memory for me.
+They were tumbling, wrestling, fighting??
+I’m really not sure quite what was going on but it was a friendly ruckus, down the halls and it’s a very distinct memory for me.

 I mentioned to her that I wish we could have known then, that someday there would be two beautiful kids in the world from the two of them together.
 It might have been really cool if in that moment, we could have seen a flash of their two future babies!

-Especially because that year was a heartbreaking one for Jen since she lost her father to a tragic accident.
-If we could have known then how that year that had such heartbreak in it, also contained the seed of those two future children since it is in that year that she and Alex first met.
+Especially because that year was a heartbreaking one for Jen since she lost her Dad to a tragic accident.
+If we could have known then that the year that had such heartbreak in it, also held the beginning of future joy, maybe we would have felt a little better.

 Did it look like things were over with them?

 Did it look like it was broken and nothing came of it?